clarencechien/handbook/memory-bank/activeContext.md

 - **Final Polish**: Ensuring all visual elements (icons, headers, fonts) are consistent and the user experience is smooth.

 ## Recent Changes
-*   **Music Player**: Implemented a full-featured music player with a curated playlist (Suno AI), repeat modes, and offline download capability.
+*   **Music Player**: Implemented a full-featured music player with local assets (Suno AI), lyrics display, and offline download capability.
-*   **Admin Controls**: Added a Floating Action Button (FAB) menu for music and admin controls, accessible via the "C&E" avatar login.
+*   **Lyrics Support**: Added synchronized lyrics display with a fullscreen mode.
+Refined for mobile with responsive typography and improved scrolling in minimized state.
-*   **Offline Support**: Enhanced Service Worker to cache music files upon user request (Download button).
+*   **Offline Support**: Enhanced Service Worker to cache music, images, and lyrics files upon user request (Download button).
 *   **Itinerary Image**: Added `Itinerary2.png` to the handbook introduction with PWA caching support.
 *   **Image Verification**: Verified and updated all day images, using a mix of Unsplash and Wikimedia Commons for reliability.
 *   **Icon**: Updated `assets/icon.svg` to a new "Travel Bag" design.